morauszkia/coding-notes/advanced-concepts/clean-code.md

 - making the development process faster
 - making the development process less painful

-Paradigms such as Object Oriented Programming or OOP and Functional programming aim to make your code clean.
+Paradigms such as [Object-oriented Programming or OOP](./oop) and Functional programming aim to make your code clean.

 ## DRY